systelab/allure-reporter-ci/README.md

 ### Configuration File

-The Allure test reports to be processed by this script as well as the actions to be performed with them are defined using a JSON configuration file.
-See the following example:
+The Allure test reports to be processed by this script as well as the actions to be performed with them are defined using a JSON configuration file like the following one:

 ```json
 {